rickshahid/SkyMedia/README.md

 For additional screenshots of key application modules and functionality, refer to http://github.com/RickShahid/SkyMedia/wiki

-The following set of media application functionality is enabled and integrated in this Azure ASP.NET Core MVC web app:
+The following set of media application functionality is enabled and integrated within this Azure ASP.NET Core MVC web app:

 * Adaptive and scalable video streaming across a broad spectrum of devices with iOS / macOS, Android, Windows, etc